Vince Cellini: The Golf Channel

 Cellini's first day on The Golf Channel was January 13, 2003, when he assumed hosting duties from Peter Kessler on Golf Talk.
 The first guest Cellini interviewed on that night was golfer Arnold Palmer, who, along with Joseph Gibbs, co-founded The Golf Channel in 1995.
 Cellini's other Golf Channel duties include anchoring the network's flagship news show, Golf Central, and hosting "Top Shelf Wednesday", a 2 1/2-hour primetime lineup of shows.
 In February 2005, Cellini, along with fellow Golf Channel colleague Stephanie Sparks, began hosting the network's reality television competition show, The Big Break, with their tenure as hosts beginning with the show's third season, The Big Break III: Ladies Only.
 They also hosted The Big Break IV: USA vs. Europe, which aired in the Fall of 2005.
 Cellini and Sparks returned to host again on February 7, 2006, for The Big Break V: Hawaii, a second "ladies only" edition.
 Cellini left The Golf Channel in July 2007, then rejoined the channel the following January.
 According to different internet sources, including Golfweek.com, his contract, which expired in 2009, was not renewed after much negotiations.

 Return to Turner Sports

 Cellini serves as a full-time host for NBA TV's GameTime and a collection of online programs across Turner Sports' digital properties.
 A longtime cable sports veteran, Cellini was a former anchor on Sports Tonight and received a Cable ACE Award for his work in 1996.

 Cellini is the host of mini-shows titled "Fantasy Showdown" and "The Preview Show" for Nascar.com, as of August 18, 2011.

 Cellini has covered the PGA Championship since 2011 for TNT.

 Other work

 Since 2010, he has been co-host of Hawks Live show with Mike Glenn.
 This half-hour show precedes and then follows NBA Atlanta Hawks Telecasts on SportSouth.
 Beginning in 2011, he has also been co-hosting a local Cleveland-area golf show called "Par Three Shootout".

 Personal

 Cellini is married with three sons.
+His brother, Nick Cellini, is a sports radio personality in Atlanta, Georgia with WCNN (680 The Fan).

+In November 2021, Cellini was arrested in Cobb County, Georgia for driving under the influence after causing an accident by driving on the wrong side of the road.
+The victim of the accident was awarded a $15 million settlement.